ben-marshall/verilog-parser/README.md

 ## Getting Started

-This will get you going.
+This will get you going workspace wise.

     ```sh
     $> make setup